Calcualting the dates

 WITNESS THREE: In Luke 3:23, Luke states that at the beginning of Jesus' public ministry, ' . . .
 He began to be about 30 years old.'
 The Greek word translated about, when used with numbers, means approximately.
 So when Jesus began his ministry, he was approximately 30 years old.

 According to Edersheim, Herod the Great died 750 AUC, or about 4 B.C*.
 He states, "Indeed, there is scarcely any historical date on which competent writers are more agreed than that of Herod's death."

-Therefore, if the dates of 5 or 4 B.C. are accepted for Jesus' birth, then by adding 30 years, in A.D.
-28, Jesus would be between the age of 30 and 32, depending upon the year and time of year of his birth.
+Therefore, if the dates of 5 or 4 BC are accepted for Jesus' birth, then by adding 30 years, in AD 26, Jesus would be a full 30 years of age, depending upon the year and time of year of his birth.

-Considering the best evidence at hand, the year A.D.
-28 seems to be the best calculated year for the beginning of Jesus' public ministry.
+Considering the best evidence at hand, the year AD 26 seems to be the best calculated year for the beginning of Jesus' public ministry.

 WITNESS FOUR: According to the prophecy of the seventy weeks found in Daniel 9, the end of the sixty-nine weeks to the appearing of the Messiah, would bring us to AD 26/27.

 *Some have put Herod's death as late as 1 BC, based on some alternative manuscripts of Josephus.
 If this is true, then this adds even more solid evidence that Jesus would have been almost exactly 30 years old, in AD 26.
 However, regardless of the year of Herod's death, we know from the Biblical witness, that Jesus was right at 30 when He began His ministry.

 The Duration of Jesus Ministry